 - Where do you source your beef?

-- Simpson’s Meats cherry picks our beef from only the very best Angus cattle raised in the south.
+- Simpson’s Meats cherry picks our beef from only the very best Angus cattle that we can find.
 As a cattle-farming family, we are particular about what beef we deem worthy of wearing our family's brand.
-Simpson’s Meats sources only antibiotic- and hormone-free beef that is raised humanely and this is why we home-raise our own beef, source from Southern Natural Farms (a brand under the Simpson's Meats umbrella) and 44 Farms based in Cameron, Texas, and trusted Angus beef producers who are known for humanely raising quality cattle.
+Simpson’s Meats sources only antibiotic- and hormone-free beef that is raised humanely and this is why we home-raise our own beef, source from Southern Natural Farms (a brand under the Simpson's Meats umbrella), 44 Farms based in Cameron, Texas, and trusted Angus beef producers who are known for humanely raising quality cattle.